Carole (Snyder) Ferguson, class of 1961

 Somewhere there's a tourist who bought a rug partially woven by a girl

-from Hicksville!
-In Israel, after the rest of the tour group
+, after the rest of the tour group returned to

-returned to Turkey, I stayed on at the home of our Israeli guide and saw
+, I stayed on at the home of our Israeli guide and saw things the

-things the average tourist does not see.
-While I was there the
+average tourist does not see.
+While I was there the first bus

-first bus bombing occurred in Tel Aviv and I witnessed the citizens
+bombing occurred in Tel Aviv and I witnessed the citizens change from

-with Toyota pick-up trucks parked outside with the camels and TVís in
+pick-up trucks parked outside with the camels and TVís in the tents!

-Egypt where I wanted to go!
-In between the accompanied tours, Don
+where I wanted to go!
+In between the accompanied tours, Don served

 all of this was going on, Don and I became the parents of two boys, Erik